Carlo Gambino: Castellammarese War and The Commission

 In New York, Gambino joined a criminal organization headed by Joe Masseria, another Sicilian-born gangster.
-In 1930 Gambino was arrested in Lawrence, Massachusetts, as a suspicious person.
+In 1930 he was arrested in Lawrence, Massachusetts, as a suspicious person.
 That charge was dismissed, but he was seized a month later in Brockton, Massachusetts, on a larceny charge.
 A warrant was issued for his arrest when he failed to show up in court.
-Four years later, he was arrested in Manhattan as a fugitive and was returned to Brockton, where the larceny charge was dropped when he made restitution of $1,000.
+Four years later, Gambino was arrested in Manhattan as a fugitive and was returned to Brockton, where the larceny charge was dropped when he made restitution of $1,000.

 By the early 1930s, Masseria found himself in a fierce rivalry with Salvatore Maranzano, the head of the Castellammarese clan, which eventually escalated into the bloody Castellammarese War.
 Masseria and Maranzano were so-called "Mustache Petes": older, traditional Mafia bosses who had started their criminal careers in their home country and believed in upholding the supposed "Old World Mafia" principles of "honor", "tradition", "respect" and "dignity".
 The Mustache Petes refused to work with non-Italians and were skeptical of working with non-Sicilians.
 Some of the most conservative bosses worked only with men having roots in their own Sicilian village.

 When the war began turning poorly for Masseria, his second-in-command, Charles "Lucky" Luciano, saw an opportunity to switch allegiances.
 In a secret deal with Maranzano, he agreed to engineer Masseria's death in return for taking over Masseria's rackets and becoming Maranzano's lieutenant.
 On April 15, 1931, Masseria was killed at Nuova Villa Tammaro, a restaurant on Coney Island, ending the Castellammarese War.